Contrast-Security-OSS/docs/content/installation/net/configuration/YAML-properties-net.md

 * Specify the path to the YAML file with the environment variable `CONTRAST_CONFIG_PATH`.
 * Place the *contrast_security.yaml* file in the data directory specified during agent install.
 (The default location is * %ProgramData%\Contrast\dotnet\*.
 As a result, the default file path would be *%ProgramData%\Contrast\dotnet\contrast_security.yaml*.)

-## Using Environment Variables
+## Environment Variables
-Every configuration option supported by the *contrast_security.yaml* file can also be specified using environment variables.

-Environment variable names are derived from the yaml path by replacing path segment delimiters (`.`) with double underscores (`__`) and prefixing the result with `CONTRAST__` e.g. `server.name` becomes `CONTRAST__SERVER__NAME` while `api.api_key` becomes `CONTRAST__API__API_KEY`.
+You can use environment variables to specify every configuration option supported by the *contrast_security.yaml* file.
+Environment variable names are derived from the YAML path by replacing path segment delimiters (`.`) with double underscores (`__`) and prefixing the result with `CONTRAST__`.
+For example, `server.name` becomes `CONTRAST__SERVER__NAME` while `api.api_key` becomes `CONTRAST__API__API_KEY`.

-## Using web.config
+## Use web.config

-The `application` configuration options can also be specified in an application's `web.config` file.
-In order for the agent to pick up customized application settings, you must place these settings in the application web.config file's root configuration `appSettings` section.
+You can also specify the `application` configuration options in an application's *web.config* file.
+For the agent to pick up customized application settings, you must place these settings in the application *web.config* file's root configuration `appSettings` section.

-Configuration option names in `web.config` files are derived from the yaml path prefixed with `contrast.` e.g. `application.name` becomes `contrast.application.name`.
+Configuration option names in *web.config* files are derived from the YAML path prefixed with `contrast.`.
+For example, `application.name` becomes `contrast.application.name`.

-The following application-specific configuration options can be specified in each application's `web.config` file:
+You can specify the following application-specific configuration options in each application's `web.config` file:

 * `contrast.application.name`
 * `contrast.application.version`